Independence Day (Mexico)

-Independence Day of Mexico (Spanish: Día de la Independencia de México) is celebrated on September 16, although the main celebrations, such as Cry of Dolores ("El Grito de Dolores") take place on the evening of September 15.
+Independence Day of Mexico (Spanish: Día de la Independencia de México) is celebrated on 16 September, although the main celebrations, such as Cry of Dolores ("El Grito de Dolores") take place on the evening of 15 September.
 This date marks the beginning of the Mexican War of Independence in 1810, when Miguel Hidalgo y Costilla called for rebellion against the Spanish Empire.
+It was given the status of a national holiday in the Constitution of Apatzingán, ratified by the conventions of 1822 and 1824, and first celebrated nationally in 1825.

 The holiday is celebrated throughout the country with patriotic celebrations, music, food, and the traditional Grito at the National Palace.

 Background

-On September 27, 1821, the Army of the Three Guarantees, led by Agustín de Iturbide, entered Mexico City, thus concluding the Mexican War of Independence.
-On September 28, Iturbide installed the Supreme Provisional Government Junta, composed of 38 people and presided over by Antonio Pérez Martínez y Robles, Bishop of Puebla de los Ángeles, and Juan José Espinosa de los Monteros and José Rafael Suárez Pereda as secretaries.
+On 27 September 1821, the Army of the Three Guarantees, led by Agustín de Iturbide, entered Mexico City, thus concluding the Mexican War of Independence.
+On 28 September, Iturbide installed the Supreme Provisional Government Junta, composed of 38 people and presided over by Antonio Pérez Martínez Robles, Bishop of Puebla de los Ángeles, and Juan José Espinosa de los Monteros and José Rafael Suárez Pereda as secretaries.
 The junta immediately proceeded to elect the five members of the Regency of the Empire.
 The Regency was composed of Iturbide, who would preside, Juan O'Donoju, Manuel de la Bárcena, José Isidro Yáñez, and Manuel Velázquez de León.

-On October 13 of the same year, the first Political Leader of Mexico City, Ramón Gutiérrez del Mazo, ordered the publication of the proclamation with the Act of Independence for the first time so that the entire population would be aware of the great event, especially the Courts, Chiefs, Governors and other civil and military authorities, so that they in turn would have them published and circulated throughout the nation.
+On 13 October of the same year, the first Political Leader of Mexico City, Ramón Gutiérrez del Mazo, ordered the publication of the proclamation with the Act of Independence for the first time so that the entire population would be aware of the great event, especially the Courts, Chiefs, Governors and other civil and military authorities, so that they in turn would have them published and circulated throughout the nation.

 Content

-On the afternoon of September 28, the members of the Junta met at the National Palace to draft the Declaration of Independence of the newly independent nation.
+On the afternoon of 28 September, the members of the Junta met at the National Palace to draft the Declaration of Independence of the newly independent nation.